qubaitian/qubaitian_readme/reference/SEAFILE API/authentication.md

 > Account-Token
 >
-> An **Account-Token** is generated when you login to Seafile.
+> An **Account-Token** is generated when you log into Seafile.
 Generally, there is no need to generate an Account-Token manually.
 > Seafile websites will automatically generate an Account-Token for you and store it in your browser's local storage.
-This token is valid until you logout.
+This token is valid until you log out.
 > Almost your operations require an Account-Token.

 > Library-Token
 >
-> An **Library-Token** is like a password to use the API requests of a single library.
+> A **Library-Token** is like a password to use the API requests of a single library.
-> You can create as many API-Token per base as you want.
+> You can create as many Library-Token per base as you want.
 Every Library-Token can have read or write permissions.
 This token is valid until you delete them.
-> If the user only needs to manipulate the contents of a specific database, it is more secure to use the library API token.
+> If the user only needs to manipulate the contents of a specific library, it is more secure to use the library API token.